9diov/slides/PITCHME.md

 +++
 ### Part 1: Introduction
 * What is hierarchical data?
-* Why stores in relational database?
+* Why relational database?
-* Common ways to store hierarchical data in relational database
+* Common strategies
 +++
 ### What is hierarchical data?
 Data that has parent-child relationship such as